Our DIY greenhouse is easy to build, long lasting and low cost.

 We were looking for a nearest to nature environment for our indoor organic plants all these while.
 We finally found a perfect greenhouse covering material 'Green Recyclable Polyethylene Screen (shade cloth)' last year.

-Since the atmosphere of a small house is quickly influenced by changes of outdoor temperature.
+Since the atmosphere of a small house is easily affected by changes of outdoor temperature.
 So, natural ventilation is definitely essential; especially in the hot summer weather.

-There are two sizes of recyclable Polyethylene Screen in the shop.
+There are two sizes of recyclable Polyethylene Screen (picture 5) in the shop.
 They are either 1 meter (W) x 15 meters (L) or 2 meter (W) x 15 meters (L).
-We had still left over to make our house indoor window screens.
+We had still left-over to make our indoor window screens.

-In the winter season you just do the normal winter protections for the plants as though they are living outdoors.
-We discovered that, those home used aluminium foils and microwave pricked plastic sheets work best for the extreme winter temperatures; if you are on very low budget.
+In the winter season you just do the normal winter protections for the plants as though they are living outdoor.
+We discovered that, those home used aluminum foils and microwave pricked plastic sheets work best for the extreme winter temperatures; if you are on very low budget.